Tests and treatment for myelodysplastic syndrome (MDS)

 Transfusions

 You may have transfusions to treat your MDS.
-If your red blood cells are low, you have a drip containing red blood cells.
-If your platelets are low you have a drip of a clear fluid containing platelets.
+You have a drip containing red blood cells Open a glossary item if your red blood cells are low.
+If your platelets Open a glossary item are low you have a drip of a clear fluid containing platelets.

 Having a lot of blood transfusions can cause a build up of iron in your body.
 Red blood cells contain iron and your body stores this.
 But too much iron in your body can damage your heart and liver.
-To stop this, you might need to take drugs to get rid of the excess iron.
+To stop this, you might need to take drugs to reduce the excess iron.

 Growth factors